renita76/Data-Portfolio/mobile-money-sql-analysis/readme.md

-# Mobile Money Usage in Ghana — SQL Analysis
+# 📱 Mobile Money Usage in Ghana — SQL Analysis

 ## 📌 Project Overview
-This project analyzes mobile money usage trends in Ghana using publicly available FinTech datasets (from the World Bank Global Findex and GSMA Mobile Money reports).
+This project analyzes **mobile money and digital financial behavior in Ghana** using publicly available data from the **World Bank Global Findex Database**.

-The goal is to understand:
+The dataset originally downloaded in **wide format** (years as columns) was transformed into a cleaner **long format** for better SQL analysis.

+The analysis explores:
+- Trends in mobile money usage
+- Digital payment adoption
-- Mobile money adoption levels
+- Mobile phone payment behavior
-- Transaction frequency
-- Demographic differences
-- Growth trends over time
+- Changes across the years 2011–2021

+This project demonstrates SQL cleaning, transformation, and exploratory analysis skills using a real Ghana-focused dataset.

+---
 ## 🛠️ Tools Used
 - **DBeaver** – SQL environment for importing, cleaning, and reshaping data
 - **SQLite** – database used for executing queries